 As you can see above, you now know what to look for on a gravel bike, depending on your riding style.
 Another great gravel bike buying guide tip is to go for components from well-known brands, which many other riders choose.
 Shimano and SRAM are excellent when it comes to gearing.

-Is carbon frame relevant for a gravel bike?
+Is a carbon frame relevant for a gravel bike?

 Do you have a budget?

-Next, it’s important to establish a budget when it comes to how to choose a gravel bike.
-When searching for a new gravel bike, it’s good to have a price in mind.
-If you go in unsure of what you want to spend, you often end up spending too much or too little.
+Next, it’s important to establish a budget when choosing a gravel bike.
+Considering the price is reasonable when searching for a new gravel bike.
+If you are unsure what you want, you often spend too much or too little.

-So, think about a budget, stick to it, and look for the right bike for you.
+So, think about a budget, stick to it, and look for the right bike.
 You might choose between $1000 and $1500 or go up to $3000 to $4000.
 Whatever is realistic for you is going to be the right amount.

 It is time to filter your choice!